strace - trace system calls and signals

 hexadecimal format; for example

-injects a fault without delivering a signal or injecting a delay,
+system call fault without adding a signal or delay.

-- If :signal=sig option is specified together with
+- If the signal=sig option is specified together with

 injection of a fault or success and signal delivery are performed.

-- if :syscall=syscall option is specified, the corresponding
+- If the syscall=syscall option is specified, the given

-syscall with no side effects is injected instead of -1.
-Currently, only
+syscall is injected instead of the default -1.
+The specified

-- Unless a :when=expr subexpression is specified, an injection
+- Unless the when=expr subexpression is specified, an

-is being made into every invocation of each syscall from the
+injection is being made into every invocation of each system call from the

 - The format of the subexpression is: